INDUSTRY REPORTS: CLI FUTURE OF LAW

 Alison Laird shares insights from the Future of Law Report to better understand how legal teams, law firms, students, and the broader profession are navigating rapid change.

-The survey asks the questions legal professionals are already grappling with and turns them into a shared baseline the profession can use.
+The survey asked the questions legal professionals are already grappling with and turns them into a shared baseline the profession can use.

-Rather than asking abstract or hypothetical questions, the survey focuses on lived experience across roles and organisation types.
+Rather than asking abstract or hypothetical questions, the survey focused on lived experience across roles and organisation types.

 - What challenges are shaping your work right now